 Blackfoot is a somewhat small city located in the state of Idaho.
 With a population of 11,946 people and five constituent neighborhoods, Blackfoot is the 19th largest community in Idaho.

 Blackfoot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Blackfoot is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Blackfoot who work in office and administrative support (11.55%), food service (9.87%), and sales jobs (8.93%).
+Overall, Blackfoot is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Blackfoot who work in office and administrative support (12.09%), healthcare (9.45%), and teaching (7.79%).

-The education level of Blackfoot citizens is a little higher than the average for US cities and towns: 22.30% of adults in Blackfoot have at least a bachelor's degree.
+The percentage of people in Blackfoot who are college-educated is somewhat higher than the average US community of 21.84%: 25.04% of adults in Blackfoot have at least a bachelor's degree.

+Blackfoot is a very ethnically-diverse city.
 The people who call Blackfoot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackfoot residents report their race to be White, followed by Asian.
 Blackfoot also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.35% of the city’s residents.
-Important ancestries of people in Blackfoot include German, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 17.77% of the city’s residents.
+Important ancestries of people in Blackfoot include English, German, Scottish, Irish, and Swedish.

 The most common language spoken in Blackfoot is English.
 Other important languages spoken here include Spanish and Tagalog.